HautaniemiLab/jellyfish/README.md

 ## Basic Concepts

 Jellyfish plots visualize the evolution of a tumor by showing the subclonal composition of samples in a phylogenetic context.
-The plot combined two trees into a single visualization: a **phylogeny** and a **sample tree**.
+The plot combines two trees into a single visualization: a **phylogeny** and a **sample tree**.

 The **phylogeny** is a tree structure that represents the evolutionary